JCGithu/Pegboard/README.md

 # Pegboard

-A collection of Rust command-line tools for simple tasks.
+A collection of command-line tools for simple tasks.
+Written in Rust.

 All tools only apply to the local directory and sub-directories.